2022 Ford Ranger spied testing on local roads: Toyota HiLux rival and Volkswagen Amarok twin sprung!

 The entry-level Golf starts from $29,350 before on-road costs (representing a $3560 jump over the current base Trendline) and wears no extra badge (is simply known as Golf).
 It is available with the carryover 110TSI 1.4-litre four-cylinder petrol engine (110kW/250Nm) in either a six-speed manual ($29,350 MRSP) or eight-speed Aisin torque converter automatic guise (at $31,950 MSRP).
 VW said it is moving away from the seven-speed dual-clutch automatic currently available with this engine.

-While the full list of standard fitments is yet to be revealed for the Australian market, the brand revealed that base equipment even on the manual version will include a fully digital instrument cluster, a large multimedia screen with wireless Apple CarPlay and Android Auto connectivity for the first time, and a re-worked interior with more touch functions and a space-increasing fly-by-wire transmission for the automatic.
+Equipment that comes standard with the new Golf includes a 10.25-inch digital instrument cluster and 16-inch alloy wheels, as well as a large multimedia screen with wireless Apple CarPlay and Android Auto connectivity for the first time, and a re-worked interior with more touch functions and a space-increasing fly-by-wire transmission for the automatic.

 Standard safety will be high, with the brand providing its entire available ‘IQ Drive' suite even on base variants consisting of freeway-speed Auto Emergency Braking (AEB) with pedestrian and cyclist detection as well as oncoming intersection braking and auto braking when reversing, adaptive cruise control, lane keep assist, driver attention alert, blind-spot monitoring, and rear cross-traffic alert.